 In the event above, to accomplish conversion, a visitor needs to visit a site whose URL address contains the specific fragment indicated.
 You can as well select whether what you enter is an exact match or a containing phrase.

-You can combine more than one events and choose whether visitors need to complete all, any, or a custom combination of the interactions.
+You can combine multiple events and choose whether visitors need to complete Any or All of the interactions.

 To define a conversion event, perform the following: